bytewax/bytewax/README.md

 flow.capture(ManualOutputConfig(output_builder))
 ```

-Bytewax comes with a few different execution models.
-They are used to run dataflows in different manners, like running across a cluster of worker processes or running on a single worker process and single worker thread on a local machine.
-Below is an example of running using a clustered approach, but with only one worker process and two worker threads.
+Bytewax dataflows can be executed on a single host with multiple Python processes, or on multiple hosts.
+Below is an example of running bytewax across multiple hosts.
+When processing data in a distributed fashion, Bytewax will ensure that all items with the same key are routed to the same host.

 ```python
 if __name__ == "__main__":